Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Does Lisbon make you happy? is an audiovisual journalistic project that has as protagonists young people who frequent the cityWe will listen to people from every parish, seeking to understand how a capital that transforms daily responds to the concerns and desires of a generation in constant reinvention.

-Between a report on what it's like to be young today, live initiatives, video interviews, and a documentary, discover everything that's part of this project below.
+Between a report on what it's like to be young today, live initiatives, video interviews, and a documentary, discover below everything that was part of this project.

-Twenty-five young people, who live in or frequent Lisbon's various parishes, share their thoughts on the city in a video interview we publish weekly.
-Find out who we spoke to and when you can read each interview.
+25 young people, who live in or frequent the various parishes of Lisbon, share their thoughts about the city in a video interview.
+Discover each testimony below.

 OCTOBER